Alex-Lappas/CS252-PayDay-The-game-/README.md

 # CS252-PayDay-The-game-
 This was the main project of my object oriented programming course (in Java).
-If you wanna know more about this project open the docx document included in this repo
+If you wanna know more about this project open the info folder include in this repo.